-This cobbled market town has a great mix of quaint and quirky shops with a bustling market every Friday and plenty of places to eat after exploring some of England’s finest walking and cycling country.
-Leyburn has a number of great walking routes, but a time when walkers really come to town is for the Wensleydale Wander, typically held between March and April.
+This cobbled market town has a great mix of quaint and quirky shops with a bustling market every Friday.
+Leyburn has a number of great walking routes, but a popular time for walkers is the Wensleydale Wander, typically held between March and April.

 If you want to give your legs a rest and travel in style then why not hop on a train at the Wensleydale Railway.
 This heritage line has a station in Leyburn and uses diesel locomotives with the occasional steam services running.

-Hop on board at Leyburn and take a scenic route to Redmire, where you will find Bolton Castle, one of the country’s best-preserved 14th century medieval castles, with over 600 years of fascinating history to explore.
+Hop on board at Leyburn and take a scenic route to Redmire.
+You can discover Bolton Castle, one of the country’s best-preserved 14th century medieval castles, with over 600 years of fascinating history to explore.
 Look out for the sword fighting demonstrations and falconry displays.

-If you like antiques, Leyburn is home to the largest auction house outside of London.
-Tennants Auctioneers has been running since the late Victorian period and holds more than 100 auctions of fine art, antiques, and specialist collectibles each year.
+Leyburn is home to the largest auction house outside of London.
+Tennants Auctioneers has been running since the late Victorian period and holds auctions of fine art, antiques, and specialist collectibles each year.

-Fun-loving families should look no further than the nearby Forbidden Corner, a unique labyrinth of tunnels, chambers, follies, and surprises, created in a four-acre garden, for a day out with a difference that will challenge and delight children of all ages.
+Fun-loving families should look no further than the nearby Forbidden Corner.
+A unique labyrinth of tunnels, chambers, follies, and surprises.
+A day out with a difference that will challenge and delight children of all ages.

 Within a stones throw of Wensleydale lies the charming Georgian market town of Bedale.